civictechdc/ancfinder/README.md

 	git submodule init
 	git submodule update

-Then get the Vagrant box setup (you're still in the 'ancfinder' directory):
+Then get the Vagrant box provisioned (you should still be in the 'ancfinder' directory):

 	vagrant up

-Log into the newly-established VM:

-	vagrant ssh

-and then run the script that will take care of all the dependencies:

-	/bin/bash provision.sh

-The new Vagrant-managed VM with the application and its dependencies is now all ready to go.
-(If instead you do not want to use Vagrant, you can run all the steps listed in 'provision.sh' on your machine directly.)
+Once the provisioning is done, the new Vagrant box with the ANC Finder app and its dependencies will be ready to go.

 Running the Site
 ----------------

-Once you have finished the steps above, you're ready to start the app from within the Vagrant box (you have already ssh'd into the box):

-	cd ancfinder
-	source .env/bin/activate
-	./manage.py runserver 0.0.0.0:8000
+Login to the newly-established machine:

+	vagrant ssh

+and then type this at the shell prompt:

+	run_ancfinder

-Then point your browser to http://localhost:8000 and if you see the ANC Finder site, you're all set.
+Wait a few seconds for things to start up, then point your browser to http://localhost:8000 -- if you see the ANC Finder, you're all set.
+From here you can start modifying the code you checked out to the 'ancfinder' directory, and these changes will be reflected in the locally-running instance of the site as you go.

 Updating the Code
 -----------------